The IND in figures

 Grafiek

-Permits for knowledge and talent are for, among others, knowledge migrants, graduates on a search year, and employees transferred to a European branch of the company.
-In January, the IND made 1,650 decisions on these types of applications.
-There were 1,590 new applications.
+Permits for knowledge and talent include those for knowledge migrants, graduates with a search year, and employees transferred to a European branch of the company.
+In February, the IND made 1,220 decisions on such applications.
+There were 1,390 new applications.

 Study